creativemindsplugins/enhanced-tooltipglossary/readme.md

 > This plugin has all the stuff from the Free, Pro, and Pro+ versions, and also:

-* It can work with ChatGPT.
+* Integrates with ChatGPT.
+* Integrates with Gemini.
 * You can define terms in many languages.
 * You can add your own links to terms.
 * You can put sounds in the little pop-up boxes (tooltips).